Home Instruction Information

 The Code of Virginia requires the parent providing home instruction to submit evidence to their local school division that they meet one of the following options:

-Registration for Home Instruction can be done online or by downloading and completing the Notice of Intent form.
-Information on each registration method can be found below.
+Submitting Intent to Provide Home Instruction can be done online, by downloading and completing the Notice of Intent form, via email, or U.S. Mail.
+Information on each method can be found below.

 Evidence of Achievement is due August 1.